Avezzano: Late modern and contemporary

 Avezzano once lay on the shores of the largest lake in peninsular Italy, Lake Fucino, which was drained in the late 19th century.
-After the draining of the Lake, wide fields became available for cultivation and the area underwent terrific growth.
+After the draining of the lake, wide fields became available for cultivation and the area underwent terrific growth.
 It was completely destroyed by one of the worst recorded earthquakes in the history of Italy on the early morning of January 13, 1915, with only Palazzi's house and a wing of Orsini-Colonna castle spared.
 More than 30,000 people died.

 The town streets were then completely rebuilt along straight, parallel lines, with wide green areas and villas in the Liberty style.

 During World War I and World War II, a concentration camp was located near the city, where foreign war prisoners were interned.
 During World War II, Avezzano was liberated by elements of the New Zealand Army (2nd New Zealand Division) on 10 June 1944.

 Geography

 The city is located north-west of the Fucino.
-It is dominated in the north by Mount Velino and west by Mount Salviano.
+It is dominated in the north by Monte Velino and west by Monte Salviano.
 Avezzano is considered "the city territory" of Marsica, Abruzzo sub-region that includes 37 municipalities, for a total of about 134,000 inhabitants.

 The city is located about 100 kilometers east of Rome, 110 km west of Pescara and 55 km south of L'Aquila.